felixscode/heracless/README.md

 ## Why Heracless?

 Stop wrestling with dictionaries and string keys.
 Heracless automatically converts your YAML configuration files into Python dataclasses with **full type safety** and **IDE autocomplete support**.
+Plus it's written in Rust for blazing-fast performance.

 ```python
 # WITHOUT Heracless - prone to typos, no autocomplete